AdvaittK/budget-analyser-capstone/README.md

 ## Budget Analyzer and Tracker

-Budgie app is a tool to track your expenses and analyze them, built with React and styled with Tailwind css.
+This is a tool to track your expenses and analyze them, built with React and styled with Tailwind css.

 ## Demo (Desktop only)
+budget-analyser-capstone.vercel.app

 ---